 Following the procedure, it is common to experience bruising, swelling and pain.
 Full recovery time can take up to 8 or 9 days, but it varies from patient to patient.

 Make sure you support your scrotum with close-fitting underwear and a bandage for at least 48 hours following your vasectomy, applying ice as effective pain relief.
 You will need to rest for 24 hours following your surgery.
-You may be safe to do light activity within 2-3 days after your vasectomy but heavy lifting and sports need to be avoided for at least a week.
+You may be safe to do light activity within 2-3 days after the procedure but heavy lifting and sports need to be avoided for at least a week.

 Avoid any sexual activity for at least a week.
 If you do ejaculate, you may experience pain or notice blood in your semen.
 If you have sexual intercourse, make sure you use a different form of contraception until your doctor confirms that sperm are no longer present in your semen.